 - Share this article with your child’s coach.
 (They probably won’t read it anyway.)

-Do steps 1-3 for 30 days, and watch your athlete improve before your very eyes.
+Do steps 1-3 for 30 days, and watch your athlete (and their confidence) improve before your very eyes.